joshfire/woodman/README.md

 their module of origin.
 - **trace levels** similar to those exposed by the  `console` object (log, info, warn, error)
-- **appenders** that allow to log events to multiple destinations at once (the `console` comes in mind, but other destinations such as to a rotating log file or to a remote server using Web sockets are possible).
+- **appenders** that allow to change the destination where a log event gets sent (the `console` comes in mind, but other destinations such as a rotating log file or a remote server using Web sockets are possible).
 New appenders can easily be created.
-- **layouts** to specify the format and structure (raw string, CSV, JSON, XML, whatever) of the log message sent to an appender.
+- **layouts** to specify the format and structure (raw string, CSV, JSON, XML, whatever) of the log event sent to an appender.
 New layouts can easily be created.
-- **filters** for more flexibility in the rules that determine which log events are eventually sent to a destination and those who are ignored.
+- **filters** for more flexibility in the rules that determine which log events get sent to an appender which are ignored.

 Woodman also includes a **precompiler** that removes all traces of Woodman from a given JavaScript file.
 This is typically useful to build a version of an app